 When preparing to buy a home, it’s natural to be preoccupied with thoughts about your future residence.
 However, it’s important to not overlook the more technical (read: less exciting) aspects of purchasing a property, such as applying for a mortgage loan.
 Getting approved for a home loan has always been an involved process, but since the subprime mortgage crisis that preempted the 2008 recession, it has become even more rigorous, so you’ll want to be well-prepared.
-We asked four Diamond Certified Expert Contributors to give their tips for making the most of a mortgage loan application.
+Here are three tips for making the most of your mortgage loan application.
 Read more

 We can usually get the little things in life just the way we want them: our coffee can have the perfect amount of sugar; our pizza, the perfect toppings.
 Unfortunately, when it comes to the big things, we’re expected to compromise.
 We’re supposed to ignore the little flaws of our partners, muddle through the less-than-glamourous parts of our jobs and accept the fact that there’s no such thing as the perfect home…or is there?